 The Pensacola Greek Festival is a staple of the Pensacola Bay area’s fall festival lineup, mixing southern hospitality with Hellenic culture and cuisine.
 This year, the Pensacola Greek Festival will be celebrating the island of Rhodes which was once home to one of the Seven Ancient Wonders on the World, the Colossus at Rhodes.

-The 56th annual Greek Festival will take place on October 9-11 2015 at the Annunciation Greek Orthodox Church located at 1720 West Garden Street.
-This 3 day event draws upwards of 20,000 people from across the Southeast.
-Festival hours are 11:00 am to 10:00 pm on Friday and Saturday and from 12:00 pm to 6:00 pm on Sunday.
+The 57th Annual Greek Festival will take place on October 7-9, 2016 at the Annunciation Greek Orthodox Church located at 1720 West Garden Street.
+This 3 day event draws upwards of 30,000 people from across the Southeast.
+Festival hours are 11:00 am to 9:30 pm on Friday and Saturday and from 12:00 pm to 5:30 pm on Sunday.
 Admission is always free.

 Live Greek music and traditional folk dancing will be among the entertainment highlights of the weekend.
-Youth dancers dressed in traditional costumes representing various regions of Greece will perform dance sets throughout the weekend, and the dance floor is open to all between youth sets.
-The popular Kostas Kastanis band will be back again to play traditional and modern Greek music throughout the weekend.
+Youth dancers dressed in traditional costumes, representing various regions of Greece, will perform dance sets throughout the weekend.
+The dance floor is always open to anyone looking to have a good time between sets.
+The popular Kostas Kastanis band will be back again to play traditional Greek music throughout the weekend.

 On the menu this year will b traditional roast lamb, lamb shanks, baked chicken, dolmathes, moussaka, pastitsio, spanakopita, tiropita, and Greek salads.
 All of these dinner items will be served inside the Hellenic Center.
 Once again, Greek desserts will be sold outside under the main tent.
 This change has allowed us to shorten the wait for the dinner line and pastry lines considerably.

 Every year the Pensacola Greek Festival gives a charitable contribution to a wonderful organization in the Pensacola area.
 This year we are supporting Pensacola Children’s Home Society.